jkkummerfeld/1ec-graph-parser/parser/README.md

 # Simple usage

-The simplest way to run this code is to use [this jar (494 Mb)](https://www.dropbox.com/s/ufvr9bbtpvikxod/Kummerfeld-Klein-2017.parser.with-models.jar?dl=0) containing the parser and models amd run:
+The simplest way to run this code is to use [this jar (494 Mb)](https://www.dropbox.com/s/ufvr9bbtpvikxod/Kummerfeld-Klein-2017.parser.with-models.jar?dl=0) containing the parser and models, extract the models by doing `unzip Kummerfeld-Klein-2017.parser.with-models.jar` amd run:

 ```Shell
 ./run-parser.sh example-output example-data.tok example-data.pos